 Why are fire doors necessary?

-Fire doors prevent the spread of fire and smoke through a building.
+Fire doors are provided, at considerable expense, to prevent the spread of fire and smoke through a building.
 They are specially designed to withstand fire for a certain amount of time.
-This will protect the safety of building occupants and provide a safe route to get out of the building.
+This will protect building occupants while they safely evacuate.

 A closed fire door is usually achieved with a self-closing device or free-swing device.
 Fire doors are a vital part of a building’s fire strategy, and can only do their job if they are closed.

 Fire safety starts with a thorough risk assessment to assess the individual needs of a building.The Fire Safety Advice Centre has a good guide to risk assessments here.